viromelab/viromelab.github.io/README.md

 <img src="imgs/viromelab.png" alt="ViromeLab" style="float: left; margin-right: 10px;" />

+Department of Virology, University of Helsinki. <br>
+Department of Forensics, University of Helsinki. <br>
+Institute of Electronics and Informatics Engineering of Aveiro, University of Aveiro. <br>

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.